 - The best battlecry ever: "I don't believe in faeries!!"

-- To put this one in perspective: Harry was in the Nevernever, the world of the Fae, about to take part in a battle that LITERALLY held the balance of the entire world at stake... and he has the cajones to say that.
-Crazy Awesome to the EXTREME.
+- To put this one in perspective: Harry was in an area of the Nevernever teeming with warriors of both Summer and Winter Courts, about to take part in a battle that LITERALLY held the balance of the entire world at stake... and he has the cojones to say that.
+Crazy Awesome to the extreme.

 - For those unfamiliar with Peter Pan, in that work a fairy dies when you stop believing in them.

 - Harry getting the Unravelling from Aurora and yelling "meep meep!" before running off.

 - Harry's response to Maeve's ham-handed, but magically enhanced, attempts at seduction by unzipping his fly and pouring a jar of ice cold water directly onto his crotch.

 - When confronted with an angry centaur and a Sidhe lord who asks Harry if he is in fact Harry Dresden, our hero has the perfect answer.

 Harry: If I'm not, he's going to be upset with me when he catches me running around in his underpants.

 - All of the many Shakespearean shout-outs, and especially Harry and Billy's lampshading at the end.
 "Lord, what fools these mortals be."

 - "Spenser never mentions that the Faerie Queen has a great ass.
 So I notice these things.
 So sue me."